+Service Type:

 Statutory Service

+Service:

 Residential Habilitation

+Alternate Service Title (if any):

+HCBS Taxonomy:

-Sub-Category 1:
+Category 1: Sub-Category 1:

-02011 group living, residential habilitation
+02 Round-the-Clock Services 02011 group living, residential habilitation

-Sub-Category 2:
+Category 2: Sub-Category 2:

-02021 shared living, residential habilitation
+02 Round-the-Clock Services 02021 shared living, residential habilitation

-Sub-Category 3:
+Category 3: Sub-Category 3:

-16010 community transition services
+16 Community Transition Services 16010 community transition services

-Sub-Category 4:
+Category 4: Sub-Category 4:

-02013 group living, other
+02 Round-the-Clock Services 02013 group living, other

+Complete this part for a renewal application or a new waiver that replaces an existing waiver.
+Select one:

+O Service is included in approved waiver.
+There is s no change in service specifications.

 Service is included in approved waiver.
-There is no change in service specifications.
+The ser

-Service is included in approved waiver.
-The service specifications have been modified.
+O Service is not included in the approved waiver.

-Residential services may be available to individuals whose health and safety conditions pose a serious at risk immediate harm or death to the individual or others, who are the victims of abuse or neglect or who have experienced the loss of a caregiver or a change in the caregiver's status that prevents them from meeting the needs of the individual and that puts them at risk of homelessness.
+Residential services may be available to individuals whose health and safety conditions pose a serious risk of immediate harm or death to the individual or others, who are the victims of abuse or neglect or who have experienced the loss of a caregiver or a change in the caregiver's status that prevents them from meeting the needs of the individual and that puts them at risk of homelessness.
 The need for residential services must be demonstrated, documented and prioritized using a standardized assessment tool administered by the state.
 Services must be provided in the most integrated setting to meet the individual's needs.

 Residential Habilitation can include assistance with acquisition, retention, or improvement in skills related to activities of daily living, such as personal grooming and cleanliness, bed making & household chores, eating & the preparation of food, and the social and adaptive skills necessary to enable the individual to reside in a non-institutional community-based setting.
-These services are individually planned and coordinated through the member's Person Centered Plan.
-The amount, duration, frequency and scope of these services are based on the member's need.
+These services are individually planned and coordinated through the member's person-centered plan.
+The amount, duration, frequency, and scope of these services are based on the member's need.

-Payments for residential habilitation are not made for room and board.Transportation is a component part of Residential Habilitation for Neighborhood Group Homes and Community Living Arrangements.
+Payments for residential habilitation are not made for room and board.
+Transportation is a component part of Residential Habilitation for Neighborhood Group Homes and Community Living Arrangements.

-Payments for shared living arrangement services are not made for room and board, items of comfort or convenience, or the costs of facility maintenance, upkeep and improvement.
+Payments for shared living arrangement services are not made for room and board, items of comfort or convenience, or the costs of facility maintenance, up-keep and improvement.
 The methodology by which the costs of room and board are excluded from payments for Shared Living is described in Appendix I.